NixOS/rfcs/rfcs/0140-simple-package-paths.md

 However, calling a path like this is an anti-pattern anyway, because it doesn't use the correct Nixpkgs version and it doesn't use the correct argument overrides.
 The correct way of doing it was to add the package to `pkgs/top-level/all-packages.nix`, then calling `nix-build -A hello`.
 This `nix-build -E` workaround is partially motivated by the difficulty of knowing the mapping from attributes to package paths, which is what this RFC improves upon.
-By teaching users that `pkgs/unit/*/<name>` corresponds to `nix-build -A <name>`, the need for such `nix-build -E` workarounds should disappear.
+By teaching users that `pkgs/unit/<shard>/<name>` corresponds to `nix-build -A <name>`, the need for such `nix-build -E` workarounds should disappear.

+## Removing custom arguments

+While this RFC allows passing custom arguments, doing so means that `pkgs/top-level/all-packages.nix` will have to be maintained for that package.
+In specific cases where attributes of custom arguments are of the form `name = value` and `name` isn't a package attribute, they can be avoided without breaking the API.
+To do so, ensure that the function in the called file has `value` as an argument and set the default of the `name` argument to `value`.

+This notably doesn't work when `name` is already a package attribute, because then the default is never used and instead overridden.

 # Drawbacks
 [drawbacks]: #drawbacks

+- This standard can only be used for top-level packages using `callPackage`, so not for e.g. `python3Packages.requests` or a package defined using `haskellPackages.callPackage`
+- It's not possible anymore to be a [GitHub code owner](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) of category directories.
 - The existing categorization of packages gets lost.
 Counter-arguments:
-  - It was never that useful to begin with
+  - It was never that useful to begin with.
     - The categorization was always incomplete, because packages defined in the language package sets often don't get their own categorized file path.
     - It was an inconvenient user interface, requiring a checkout or browsing through GitHub
     - Many packages fit multiple categories, leading to multiple locations to search through instead of one